Jewish Interest Sites Information

 Of the 25,000 Jews living in Turkey, 22,000 of them reside in Istanbul.
 Most of them are ancestors of those expelled from Spain in 1492.
 Although they are Orthodox Jews, their practices are a bit different.
 They do not belong to a synagogue - only to the Jewish community.

-Overall, there are 17 synagogues in Istanbul and most of them are still active.
+Overall, there are 17 Jewish Synagogues in Istanbul and most of them are still active.
 The most important of these are the Neve Salom Synagogue, the Askenazi Synagogue, the Ahrida (Ohrida) Synagogue, the Sisli (Beth Israel Synagogue) and Ortakoy Synagogues.
 There is also the Jewish Museum in the Galata Karakoy area.

-Synagogue Entry Permissions: Advance permission is required to visit all Jewish synagogues in Istanbul and can be arranged in advance by your tour operator.
+Advance permission is required to visit all Jewish synagogues in Istanbul and can be arranged in advance by your tour operator.
 It is not possible to visit without these due to strict procedures regarding security for entry.
 Be sure to arrange your tour in advance to avoid disappointment.